 Binge watch TV – OK, so this is probably not the healthiest suggestion but what better way to spend a miserable winter day than snuggled up watching your favourite shows or films.
 With on demand and streaming services, there is a world of entertainment waiting at your fingertips.
 Problems with your signal ruining this experience?
 Consider contacting TV aerial repair Cheltenham at a site like http://steveunettaerials.co.uk/our-services/aerial-services/tv-aerial-repair/tv-aerial-repair-cheltenham

 Play games – With kids to entertain, rainy days can be a real headache.
 How to get the kids to blow off steam and pent up energy?
 Channel your inner child and play some games.
 Build a den in the living room, play hide and seek or dig out all those board games gathering dust and get the family together for some light-hearted competitive fun.
 There are some great family games available, from monopoly to pictionary.
 Build a marble run or get out the Scalextric track that’s boxed up in the loft.
 There are even plenty of interactive online games these days that can be played together on consoles, phones or tablets.
+If you have the sense of humour, download this prank call app that will definitely keep the whole family entertained.
 No excuses to be bored!

 Declutter – This might not sound like fun but if there are household jobs you’ve been meaning to get around to but haven’t, a rainy weekend is the perfect time to get them done.
 You’ll feel a million times better once it’s done as there’s nothing like a bit of life laundry to blow off the cobwebs.